 Twelve human skeletons from Bristol and London, each with a unique story to tell.

-Alongside the exhibition, an exploratory space reveals some of the science behind the stories.
+Alongside the exhibition, children can reveal some of the science behind the stories in the Bone Lab.
 Test your knowledge of bones; search for hidden clues to analyse skeletons yourself; and hear from experts of the excavation site, lab and museum.

 All tours are pay what you think and operate on a drop in basis.

 Audio described tour for blind and visually impaired visitors.
 Led by Gail Boyle, senior curator of archaeology at Bristol Museums.